 The radio has a scanning function for tagged voice channels.
 Any available voice channel, including weather and private channels, can be tagged and added to the scanning sequence.
-As default the radio scans with priority scanning of channel 16.
-If a signal is received while in any scanning mode, only channel 16 continues to be watched.
+If a signal is received while in priority scanning mode, channel 16 continues to be watched but other channels previously tagged for WATCH are not.
+If a signal is received while in normal scanning mode, no channels are watched.